MindCS2018/Calendar-Analytics/README.md

 ![alt text](static/imgs/hp.png)

 Users sign in with Google.
-This is handled through OAuth 2.0, which authenticates the user and authorizes the app to view the user's Google calendar.
+This is handled through OAuth 2.0, which authenticates the user and authorizes the app to view the user's calendar.
 For more information, see [Google's OAuth docs](https://developers.google.com/api-client-library/python/guide/aaa_oauth).

 ####Dashboard